 • Raw neuroimages (not de-faced) of non-vulnerable subjects

-• Raw questionnaire data about sensitive topics
+• Raw questionnaire data about sensitive or stigmatized topics

 • Raw questionnaire data from vulnerable subjects containing detailed demographic information